 11. That protective use of force is justified in defending the landbase.

 12. That our current civilization needs to be replaced by thousands of cultures that are fully integrated into their local ecosystem.

 2012 Fundraiser is now underway!
 Donate and get gifts like Endgame Vol. I and II, Columbus and Other Cannibals, and Deep Green Resistance!

 Click Here to visit the fundraiser page.

-In October 2011, FGEI board member Waziyatawin spoke at Occupy Oakland:
+In October 2011, former FGEI board member Waziyatawin spoke at Occupy Oakland:

 _In Fall 2011, FGEI board member Dillon Thomson toured the west coast.
 Hear his speech now: